purple4pur/purple4pur.github.io/backup/Allow Non-superuser to Handle One's Application Container- Finding the Solution.md

 ### Try#2: finite sudo permission

 I want to solve the permission issue first.
-I set the root owned `up.sh` to `0700 (rwx------)`, and allow friendR to sudo on this specific file (via visudo), so that he can call with `sudo ./up.sh`:
+I set the root owned `up.sh` to `0700 (rwx------)`, and allow friendR to sudo on this specific file (via `visudo`), so that he can call with `sudo ./up.sh`:

 ```diff
 +friendR ALL=(root) /path/to/up.sh
 ```

 Yeah it works, but the security issue is even more obvious: friendR can simply overwrite `up.sh` to run anything as superuser.
-That is crazy and never be acceptable.
+That is crazy and is definitely not acceptable.

-A possible fix is to store the file hash instead of the file path in `sudoers`, while I think it's way too inflexible.
+A possible fix is to prepend the file hash to the file path in `sudoers`, while I think it's way too inflexible.

 ### Try#3: binary command wrapper w/ SUID (This works!)